 The problem with this machine is the amount of load it places on the lumbar spine.
-Muscles are designed to work in units and the low back is meant to function together along with the glutes and hamstrings.
-These machines really do a great job of isolating the lower back and that’s the problem.
-Your lower back was not designed to handle extreme loads in the absence of the glutes and hamstrings.
+Muscles are designed to work in units, and the low back is meant to function together along with the glutes and hamstrings.
+These machines do a great job isolating the lower back, which is the problem.
+Your lower back was not designed to handle extreme loads without the glutes and hamstrings.
 Quite simply, there are much safer options.

-I’ve been using these exercises with my clients for years with no issues.
+I’ve used these exercises with my clients for years with no issues.
 All maintain a neutral spine with the low back, glutes, and hamstrings all working together.

 Do These: Bonus – Metcon Exercises

-The following are exercises I use primarily for the metabolic conditioning effect however they all challenge the core to a high degree.
-For a demanding core conditioning routine, combine a handful of the latter core exercises with the following in a giant 10 exercise circuit and have fun.
+I use the following exercises primarily for the metabolic conditioning effect; however, they all challenge the core to a high degree.
+For a demanding core conditioning routine, combine a handful of the latter core exercises with the following in a giant 10-exercise circuit and have fun.

 Keep your reps around 15-20 for the core and metcon exercises where counting reps is appropriate.
-Then shoot for a hard 45-60 seconds for the timed metcon exercises.
-A couple of rounds of this type of program will leave you with little need to do any “traditional machine based cardio” because you will be pretty much done.
+Then shoot for a challenging 30-60 seconds for the timed metcon exercises.
+A few rounds of this program will leave you with little desire to do any “traditional machine-based cardio” because you will be pretty much done.

 Med Ball Slams

 I saved this for last because I see it so often in the gym and wanted to make a particular point.
 Go back and re-read the quotes from Michael Boyle and Dr. Shirley Sahrmann from above regarding the inherent danger in rotating your lower body back and forth around a fixed upper body.